►Review and understand your visa documents

 When you arrive in Ithaca, your department's human resources representative will provide you with information about your workspace, your e-mail account, Cornell ID Card, computer, and other University and departmental hiring procedures.
 Your human resources representative will also arrange an appointment with the University Onboarding Center, if one is required.

-You may aslo be asked to obtain an Immigration Status Verification Form from the Office of Global Learning, before your Cornell appointment can be finalized.
+You may also be asked to obtain an Immigration Status Verification Form from the Office of Global Learning, before your Cornell appointment can be finalized.

-►Report to the The Office of Global Learning
+►Check In with the Office of Global Learning

 If you need to find off-campus housing, here are a few suggestions: